 The University prohibits discrimination based on religion and/or national origin.
-Religious beliefs, religious observances and practices of students and employees may be accommodated, unless an accommodation causes an undue hardship on the University.
-To determine whether an accommodation is unreasonable, the University considers at least the following factors:
+Religious beliefs, religious observances and practices of students and employees may

-- University necessity, - financial cost and expenses to the University, and - personnel problems that may result from an accommodation.
+- University necessity, - Financial cost and expenses to the University, and - Personnel problems that may result from an accommodation.

-Questions regarding religious and/or national origin accommodations should be addressed to the Office of Equal Opportunity, Access and Title IX Coordination.
+Questions regarding religious and/or national origin accommodations should be addressed to the Office of Equal Opportunity, Access, and Title IX Coordination.